-Many of the city’s shops, cafes and attractions are back up and running and each will have their own health and safety measures in place but here we’ve outlined just a few things you may find useful to know before you go.
+Glasgow is ready to welcome you back.
+Many of the city’s shops, cafes, restaurants and attractions are back up and running and each will have their own health and safety measures in place but here we’ve outlined just a few things you may find useful to know before you go.

-Queuing means getting into or around a venue may take longer so please be patient and make sure you leave yourself plenty of time.
+Shops are limiting numbers, introducing one-way systems and may have changed their opening hours.
+And queuing means getting into or around a venue may take longer so please be patient and make sure you leave yourself plenty of time.

-Should you wish to drive into the city, the car parks at St Enoch Centre and Buchanan Galleries shopping malls are now open.
+Should you wish to drive into the city, the car parks at St Enoch Centre and Buchanan Galleries shopping malls are open.
 Alternatively, hop in a Glasgow Taxi.
 Their cabs are sanitised, safe and offer contactless payment.

 Our experiences may be a little bit different for the foreseeable, making it a good time to reconnect with Glasgow and support the city’s amazing local businesses.